 - Fast growing tree that can offer a good amount of shade.

-- Beautiful spring a fall colors.
+- Beautiful spring and fall colors.

 Dig the hole twice as wide as the root ball and back fill with 50/50 native soil and some sort of soil amendment.
 This will help retain moisture and promote good root growth.
 They like full sun, so make sure you put them someplace that gets 6+ hours of direct sunlight per day.
 They can tolerate some 90oF heat, but not for long stretches.

 Disease and Fungus

 If you want, you can apply slow-release all-purpose fertilizer granules once in the spring time, but it’s not necessary.
 The Aspen tree can usually get all the nutrients it needs from the native soils.